JunghoSon/react-ajax-tutorial/README.md

 ### Using Third Party Assertion Libraries

 We recommend that you use `expect()` for assertions and `jest.fn()` for spies.
-If you are having issues with them please [file those against Jest](https://github.com/facebook/jest/issues/new), and we‚Äôll fix them.
+If you are having issues with them please [file those against Jest](https://github.com/facebook/jest/issues/new), and we??ôll fix them.
 We intend to keep making them better for React, supporting, for example, [pretty-printing React elements as JSX](https://github.com/facebook/jest/pull/1566).

-However, if you are used to other libraries, such as [Chai](http://chaijs.com/) and [Sinon](http://sinonjs.org/), or if you have existing code using them that you‚Äôd like to port over, you can import them normally like this:
+However, if you are used to other libraries, such as [Chai](http://chaijs.com/) and [Sinon](http://sinonjs.org/), or if you have existing code using them that you??ôd like to port over, you can import them normally like this:

 ```js
 import sinon from 'sinon';